-IMC 405 Capstone-Graduation Project (3CH): Integrated marketing communication students are required to complete a three-credit hour course on the Graduation Project. students should demonstrate that they have developed capability and proficiency in the knowledge of IMC and can show capability in learning aptitudes in the four specializations.
-It will be a challenging and thorough adventure however the reward for undertaking a significant experience is enormous and will without a doubt give AUE graduates a capable begin in vocation they may pick.
+IMC 405 Capstone-Graduation Project (3CH): Media and Mass Communication students are required to complete a three-credit hour course on the Capstone Graduation Project.
+To be graduated, students are requested to demonstrate that they have developed capability and proficiency in the core knowledge of their specialization and can show capability in learning aptitudes in the four specializations.
+It will be a challenging and thorough adventure however the reward for undertaking a significant experience are enormous and will without a doubt give AUE graduates a capable begin in vocation they may pick.
 Moreover, English dialect and innovation capability should likewise be illustrated.
 The Capstone Graduation Projects ought to be as field based.
-The Graduation Project is intended to provide students a helpful working comprehension of the requirements and desires expected to move on from AUE.
+The Capstone Graduation Project is intended to give students a helpful working comprehension of the requirements and desires expected to move on from AUE beyond.
+Students will create a short narrative (fictional) video, a short documentary video, and will learn how to transform this media to be suitable on multiple platforms.
+There is a special focus on the Arab media landscape.